Prosecutor: Judge reneged on promise in Polanski abuse case - KESQ

 Polanski’s victim testified before a grand jury that during a photo shoot at Jack Nicholson’s house in March 1977 when the actor wasn’t home, Polanski gave her champagne and part of a sedative, then forced her to have sex.
 The girl said she didn’t fight him because she was afraid of him but her mother later called police.

-Defense lawyer Harland Braun said Friday — in expectation of the transcript’s release — that the development would renew his effort to have Polanski sentenced in absentia, which would end his status as a fugitive from justice.
+Polanski was “ecstatic” with the transcript that helps explain his reason to flee to Europe, defense lawyer Harland Braun said Monday.
+Braun said he’ll renew efforts to have Polanski sentenced to the time he served during a prison evaluation in 1977 and house arrest decades later in Switzerland.

+“He’s waiting to see what happens next,” Braun said.
+“This is the first chance that he’s really had in this case.”

-Braun has unsuccessfully tried that before with prosecutors asserting and judges agreeing that Polanski needs to show up in Los Angeles Superior Court to resolve the matter.
+Braun wants Polanski to be sentenced without having to appear in court because he fears he’ll be arrested and jailed as a fugitive if he returns to the U.S. Prosecutors have previously rejected that request, saying Polanski needs to show up in Los Angeles Superior Court to resolve the matter.

 Release of the transcript, which was ordered by a California appeals court Wednesday after Los Angeles District Attorney George Gascón dropped longstanding objections his predecessors made to its release, may support Polanski’s claims that he was going to be railroaded by a corrupt judge.